bxljoy/InstaLingo/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments